The History of Aikido Training Weapons

 Bokken is synonymous with bokuto in Japan, but bokken is more widely used in the west.

-Historically, bokkens have been around as long as Japanese swords and were mainly used for training of warriors and samurai.
+Historically, bokkens have been around as long as Japanese swords and were mainly used for the training of warriors and samurai.
 In Japan, the sword and its artistry go back before the times of written history.

 Swords began to be shorter with a curve in addition to the longer, two-handed hilt.
 As Japanese warfare turned to the use of cavalry, these types of swords were better suited for slashing from atop a horse.